Feb 2026

 Private aircraft are often purchased by a foreign owner using finance supplied by an international lender.

-Bermuda meets, and in most cases surpasses, the risk threshold for financiers in today’s environment who want to hold assets in international well respected jurisdictions which clearly recognise their ownership rights based on common law principles.
+Bermuda meets, and in most cases surpasses, the risk threshold for financiers, offering a stable and well-respected jurisdiction that clearly recognises ownership rights based on common law principles.
 Financiers involved in asset-based finance transactions require the possession rights of a borrower and security rights of a lender to be clearly and consistently applied.
 Financiers require that their rights in moveable equipment be registerable in a manner which is universally recognised and understood and wish to deal with a jurisdiction familiar with, and prepared for, sophisticated finance and leasing structures.
 Bermuda meets all of these needs.

-The legal framework of Bermuda is based upon the common law and as such is known, stable, and consistent.
+Bermuda’s legal framework is based upon the common law and is recognised for its stability and consistency.
 The highest court of appeal in Bermuda is the Judicial Committee of the UK Privy Council.

 Under the Mortgaging of Aircraft and Aircraft Engines Act, 1999 and related regulations, a Register of Aircraft Mortgages and a Register of Aircraft Engine Mortgages is maintained to assist in the registration of security interests in both aircraft and aircraft engines registered on the Bermuda register.
 In both instances, the priority of a mortgage can be fixed by filing a priority notice with the BCAA, pursuant to which the priority of a yet to be executed mortgage can be fixed for a 14 day renewable period.
 Fees are reasonable and presently set on a sliding scale up to a maximum of US$800.